billster45/ScienceCritAI/README.md

 ---

 ### [Expansion of the Frontostriatal Salience Network in Depression: A Precision Functional Mapping Study](https://billster45.github.io/ScienceCritAI/Depression_brain_network_summary_20240916_195340.html)
-**Why read this:** This paper is significant as it reveals a substantial expansion of the frontostriatal salience network in individuals with depression, a finding that is consistent across multiple datasets and independent samples.
-The study highlights that this expansion is a stable, trait-like feature that can be detected even before the onset of depressive symptoms in children, suggesting potential implications for early intervention and understanding the neurobiological underpinnings of depression.
+**Why read this:** This paper is significant as it reveals that the frontostriatal salience network is expanded in individuals with depression, a finding that is consistent across multiple datasets and stable over time.
+The study highlights the potential of this network expansion as a trait-like feature that may be detectable even before the onset of depressive symptoms in children, suggesting important implications for early intervention and understanding the neurobiological underpinnings of depression.

 **Date:** 2024-09-16